 The Spirit Blades are a more conservative weapon with 5 attacks at Strength 4 (2-5 damage).

 Necropolis Stalkers are an interesting model attack-oriented considering they have the lowest Toughness in the Ossiarch Bonereapers (4).

 However, they compensate with 30 wounds and a movement of 5″ half-way between the Mortek and the Kavalos.

-The Stalkers have also two abilities at their disposal: for a Double they can run (bonus move) towards the closest enemy (as long as there was at least one within 6″ when they started the move).
+The Stalkers have also two abilities at their disposal: for a Double they can run (bonus move) towards the closest enemy.
 It can be useful to close the gap with enemies running away, but for a Double you could also increase the damage output of 1 using Nadirite Weapon.

 The Quad is definitely the most powerful ability of this warband and in the right context one of the most effective of the game: you can add up to 6 attacks per action to one Necropolis fighter.

 A Dread Falchion can then become 9 attacks (18 if already engaged) at Strength 5 for a minimum of 3 damage per successful hit…